Vialladr/Integrator-project-Ferrand-Vialle_Final/Tools/Turbsim/README.md

 ## Turbsim

 We learn how to use it [here](https://www.youtube.com/watch?v=UTsR-feCNhc), youtube video where someone show how to configure and run it.
-You can also use documentation and explaination from the git or the website.
+You can also use documentation and explaination from the [TurbSim web site](https://nwtc.nrel.gov/TurbSim).

 ## How TurbSim works: